 Naturally, our customers want to reduce the health risks that are associated with mold.
 One of the questions that visitors to Air Oasis may have is, “Will an air purifier help with mold?”
 The answer to that question is a resounding yes.
 Air purifiers are designed to clean the air by removing allergens such as mold.
 Utilizing its advanced technology, our units safely kill and remove indoor mold and mold spores.
 We have a variety of different air purifiers, all of which will safely kill mold.
 These include our countertop, portable, commercial, and in-duct models.
 Our whole-house air purifiers are ideal for removing mold throughout the house, as they are placed in the HVAC system.
 Regardless of the model used, our air purifiers will help to eliminate the odors that are associated with mold as well.

 How to Test for Black Mold in My House

 Before you buy an air purifier to combat mold and other allergens, you might want to know what the indoor air quality in your home is.
 You may be wondering, “Where can I learn how to test for black mold in my house?”
-We at Air Oasis have the answer right here.
-We offer an indoor air quality test kit that allows you to test either your home or office for the presence of mold as well as bacteria and yeast.
+Air quality Petri dish test kits are available across the web.
 These tests can be done before and after the use of an air purifier to illustrate any improvements and do not need to be sent out to a lab for results.
 Another, albeit more expensive, way to check for mold is to have samples taken by professionals.
 Professionals will have specific sampling protocols and sampling methods, and they should follow specific methods of analysis from organizations such as the American Industrial Hygiene Association, for example.